Our creative curriculum

 At St. Anne Line Infant School, we ensure that literacy skills are taught throughout all curriculum areas.
 In the EYFS and Key stage one, speaking and listening activities form an essential part of the literacy teaching.
-We also have daily phonics sessions which follow the ‘Phonics International’ programme.
+We also have daily phonics sessions from the Read Write Inc scheme.

-Maths is taught through a daily numeracy lesson which follows the principles of the Primary Numeracy Strategy.
+Maths is taught through a daily numeracy lesson.
 This ensures a broad and through coverage of the main aspects of numeracy: number, shape space and measure, data handling and using and applying mathematics.
-There is also a strong emphasis on mental arithmetic and children are set regular tasks to develop this skill.

 In order to develop mathematical skills and concepts, children may be grouped in class according to ability but these groups are often changed according to individual strengths and weaknesses across the main aspects of numeracy.